-Gerald Wilson has been leading big bands and recording albums for more than 60 years now.
+Gerald Wilson, who died September 8, 2014 at the age of 96, led big bands and recorded albums from the height of the swing era into the first years of the 21st century.
 Last Of The Lions: Gerald Wilson features two of his most significant outfits: a modernistic 1940s powerhouse that included up-and-coming musicians such as trumpeter Snooky Young and trombonist Melba Liston, and an all-star 1960s West Coast unit that highlighted soloists like tenor saxophonist Harold Land and guitarist Joe Pass.

 Both bands exemplify the Wilson sound: layered, harmonically rich, and drawing on influences that range from Duke Ellington and 20th-century classical to traditional Mexican music.

 This week’s Night Lights program taps classic Wilson recordings, such as: